kizniche/Mycodo/docs/Configuration-Settings.md

 ## Controller Settings

-Page\: `[Gear Icon] -> Configure -> Custom Controllers`
+Page\: `[Gear Icon] -> Configure -> Custom Functions`

 Controller modules may be imported and used within Mycodo.
 These modules must follow a specific format.
-See [Custom Controllers](Functions.md/#custom-controllers) for more details.
+See [Custom Functions](Functions.md/#custom-controllers) for more details.

 ## Input Settings